IrvingZha0/lab-bcos/docs/CNS.md

 }

 ```
-**Use CNS call the contract when the contract is created by loadByName.**
+**CNS can be used to call contract function if the contract instance had been created by loadByName.**

 ```java
  HelloWorld instance = HelloWorld.loadByName("HelloWorld", web3j, credentials, gasPrice , gasLimit);
 ```
-The 'get' and 'set' are called like CNS as the contract is created by loadByName.
+The 'get' and 'set' function are called by CNS as the contract instance is created by loadByName.

 * P.S.:
-The java Wrap code loadByName prototype is generated by XX.sol as follows:
+The Java wrapper method - loadByName - is generated by XX.sol as follows:

 ```java
  public static XX loadByName(String contractName, Web3j web3j, Credentials credentials, BigInteger gasPrice, BigInteger gasLimit) {